 Each summer, the Program Directors organize multiple group excursions.
 These range from short local trips to the marketplace, a milpa (traditional farm), or a weaving co-op, to day trips to Mayan ruins, local landmarks, and conferences.
 Students often have the opportunity to interact with local leaders and may be invited to participate in Mayan religious and cultural ceremonies.
 We encourage to students come prepared with an open mind and spirit of generosity.

-All registration will be processed by Stone Center staff.
+Students will receive admission decisions within 3-4 weeks of the application deadline.
+Once admitted, they will be asked to pay a program deposit of $50 to secure their spot (this deposit will be waived for FLAS applicants who contact firstname.lastname@example.org).
+From there, all registration will be processed by Stone Center staff.
 Students will initially be enrolled in one 3-credit Latin American Studies placeholder course, used for billing purposes only.
 After students’ language placement in Guatemala, they will be enrolled in their respective culture and language courses.

 Accessibility and Accommodations

 The MLI is a strenuous program that challenges its participants physically, emotionally, and academically.
 Nevertheless, the Stone Center is committed to making all its programs accessible to all students.
 Persons requiring special facilities or accommodations should notify the Program Manager as soon as possible.
 All effort will be made to accommodate their needs, but students should be aware that reasonable accommodation may be required.

 The Stone Center will enroll MLI students in a comprehensive study abroad medical insurance policy provided by Geoblue.
 This insurance is included in the cost of the program.
 Tulane provides students with travel emergency assistance through Crisis24.
 Information about this program is available on the Tulane Global website.